Does this sound like your VA claim:

 Answer: Probably.
 You will need medical opinions from a gastroenterologist and probably a psychiatrist or psychologist to show the VA that the stomach disorder is the result of, or caused by, the mental health condition.

 Scenario 2: (This general scenario appears in the Veterans Benefits Manual, page 132.)
 A veteran has a 30% rating for a service-connected knee injury.
 As a result of that injury, the veteran now complains of chronic back-pain and walks with a limp.
 Is the low-back pain and limp a secondary connection?

 Answer: It depends.
 If you have an opinion from a private medical expert, you may be able to establish that the second injury, the low back pain, is connected to the original knee problem.
 This is a tougher claim, because there are many causes for low back-pain.

-Listen, VA Claims can seem tough at first - but they don't need to be.
-There are 3 things that you can do to help simplify this process for yourself.
+VA Claims can seem tough at first - but they don't need to be.

 Chris Attig, an Accredited Veterans Benefits attorney and Founder of the Attig Law Firm, PLLC is responsible for the content of the site.
 The principal office of Attig Law Firm, PLLC, is located in Dallas, Texas.
 Chris Attig is NOT Certified by the Texas Board of Legal Specialization. - Please view our website disclaimer.